-I am a postdoctoral scholar in the Earth and Environmental Systems Institute (EME) at Penn State.
+I am an Assistant Research Professor of Climate Risk Management in the Earth and Environmental Systems Institute (EME) at Penn State.
 I work within the Network for Sustainable Climate Risk Management (SCRiM).

 I received a B.S. in Mathematics and a B.A. in Philosophy from the University of Illinois in Urbana-Champaign in 2004.
 I completed my M.S. in Energy & Mineral Engineering in 2015 and my Ph.D in Energy & Mineral Engineering in 2018.